7 ways small businesses can maximize PPP loan forgiveness

 If you’ve secured a loan, you likely put the funds to use to keep your employees working and business open—all while trying to understand how the “forgiveness” part of the loan works.

-We’ve compiled seven strategies to maximize loan forgiveness based on business owners’ top concerns.
+To help you navigate the ever-changing landscape, we’ve compiled seven strategies to maximize loan forgiveness based on business owners’ top concerns.

 1. Don’t short yourself on allowable payroll costs.

-What qualifies as payroll during the forgiveness period following the loan is broader than you might think.
+In addition to making many business expenses eligible for forgiveness, the PPP loan is primarily intended to help business owners keep employees on payroll.
+And, what qualifies as payroll during the forgiveness period following the loan is broader than you might think.
 First, select the forgiveness period you will use (any length between 8 and 24 weeks from when you received your loan).
 Then, consider what you pay for all the following expenses during that time.
 The forgiveness amount is not limited to salary, wages, commissions, and tips.
 It also includes:

 - payments for leave (vacation, parental, family, medical, and sick leave),